FenixAlliance/ABS.Docs/English/Web-Development/Theming.md

 The Alliance Business Suite defines several template files that control the look and feel of certain parts of each portal.

 Templates are rendered based upon the Web Component Hierarchy, which depends on the files that are present on the portal's enabled theme.

+Template files should exist inside the Templates folder on your theme.

 ## Template